rust-lang/book/src/ch03-03-how-functions-work.md

 ```

 is a block that, in this case, evaluates to `4`.
 That value gets bound to `y`
 as part of the `let` statement.
-Note the `x + 1` line without a semicolon at
+Note that the `x + 1` line doesn't have a
-the end, which is unlike most of the lines you’ve seen so far.
-Expressions do
+semicolon at the end, unlike most of the lines you’ve seen so far.
+Expressions
-not include ending semicolons.
+do not include ending semicolons.
 If you add a semicolon to the end of an
-expression, you turn it into a statement, which will then not return a value.
+expression, you turn it into a statement, and it will then not return a value.
 Keep this in mind as you explore function return values and expressions next.

 ### Functions with Return Values